webpilotx/template/README.md

 # Vite + React Template

-This project is a template for building React applications using Vite.
+This repository is a **template repository** for building React applications using Vite.
 It includes a simple counter example and links to learn more about Vite and React.

 ## Features